-- Online learning (opp. "batch learning") - Immediate updates are needed (e.g., personalized product recommendation) - Sequential update for fast learning / adapt to changing environment - Unsupervised learning - Finds patterns in the data without the help of labels. - Reinforcement learning - The environment interacts with your action, transferring you to different states. - When there are no states: "bandit" feedback. - E.g., Amazon recommends you a pair of shoes.
+- Online learning (opp. "batch learning") - Immediate updates are needed (e.g., personalized product/content recommendation) - Sequential update for fast learning / adapt to changing environment - Unsupervised learning - Finds patterns/representation in the data without the help of labels. - Reinforcement learning - The environment interacts with your action, transferring you to different states. - It learns to take 'actions' as opposed to making 'predictions'. - When there are no states: "bandit" feedback. - E.g., Amazon recommends you a pair of shoes.
 You did not click it.
-Amazon don't know if you would've clicked had it recommended speakers or cookware. - The dataset is now dependent on the recommendation algorithm => biased data. - "bandit-logged" data.
+Amazon don't know if you would've clicked had it recommended speakers or cookware. - The dataset is now dependent on the recommendation algorithm ⇒ biased data. - "bandit-logged" data.